mossphp/moss-storage/docs/01_model.md

 Parameter `$mapping` is provided for situations where field name is different than property name.
 For instance property `companyAddress` can be represented as `company_address` field.

-For example - define decimal field, with 4 digits, two of which on the fractional, in result represented as `fooBar` in container `foo_bar`:
+For example - define decimal field, with 4 digits, two of which on the fractional, in result represented as `fooBar` in table `foo_bar`:

 	$Field = new Field('fooBar', 'decimal', array('null', 'length' => 4, 'precision' => 2), 'foo_bar');